-Elisa Capitanio is a UX Designer at social media intelligence agency Storyful, and also runs her own independent abstract art business.
-Here’s her experience of working in Dublin: A master of both digital design and abstract art Elisa Capitanio came to Ireland nine years ago completely by chance.
-Living in Italy, she longed for a change of pace, so she left her home of Bergamo and moved to London.
+Elisa Capitanio is Head of Design at social media intelligence agency Storyful.
+She also runs her own independent abstract art business.
+Here’s her experience of working in Dublin: A master of both digital design and abstract art Elisa Capitanio came to Ireland more than a decade ago completely by chance.
+Living in Italy, she longed for a change of pace, so she left her home in Bergamo and moved to London.
 Dublin came calling with an opportunity for Elisa to try her hand at being a web designer, so she packed her bags for a second time and moved country again.
-Since then, Ireland has become her permanent home and has inspired her art.
-She chose Dublin for its fast market and inspiring tech community.
-Of working in Dublin’s tech industry, Elisa said:
+Since then, Irelan

 Fergus O’Neill is the graphic designer responsible for the “Feck It, Sure It’s Grand” line of products.
 He also created a series of prints depicting twentieth-century Dublin landmarks such as the Poolbeg electricity generating station and the monumental concrete silos, now demolished, at Boland’s Mill.
 You may have seen some of his work in Dublin’s Jam Art Factory.
 Fergus studied visual communication at Dún Laoghaire College of Art and Design, now IADT, and works from a shed in Irishtown.
 Keep Going, Sure It’s Grand.
 That could be the motto of the Irish Dublin.ie: Tell me about “Feck It, Sure It’s Grand”.
 It was in part based on the Brit

 Dr. Ruth Johnson is Dublin’s City Archaeologist and she is charged with protecting, managing and investigating the city’s oldest heritage – much of which is underground.
 As well as conservation projects, Ruth has input into new developments across the city and a role in policy development advocacy.
 We spoke to her about how she works and what’s going on across the city – under the ground, in our oldest graveyards and in half-hidden houses.
 In conversation with Dr. Ruth Johnson Ruth began her career working on a community excavation project in Yorkshire, while doing her A-levels.
 This piqued her interest in archaeology and she went on to do